-Randall Starling, MD, MPH, is Head of the Section of Heart Failure and Cardiac Transplant Medicine, the Medical Director of the Kaufman Center for Heart Failure and a Staff Cardiologist in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine.
+Randall C Starling, MD, MPH, FACC, FESC is Head of the Section of Heart Failure and Cardiac Transplant Medicine, the Medical Director of the Kaufman Center for Heart Failure and a Staff Cardiologist in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine.
 He also serves as Vice Chairman of Cardiovascular Medicine, Operations.
-He specializes in congestive heart failure, cardiac transplantation, cardiomyopathy and mechanical circulatory support devices.
-Dr. Starling was appointed to the Cleveland Clinic in 1995 as a Staff Physician and Director of the Heart Transplant Medical Services.
-He has a joint appointment as a Staff Physician in Cleveland Clinic’s Multi-Organ Transplant Center.
-He is board-certified as a Diplomate in internal medicine and in the subspecialty of cardiovascular disease.
-In addition, he is certified by the National Board of Medical Examiners.
+Dr Starling was an elected member of the Cleveland Clinic Board of Governors from 2010-2015.